 Here’s what happens next in the TEAM Wrexham project…

-If you have any creative ideas about TEAM Pembrokeshire, especially on the subject of homelessness and how the final production can tackle it, we would love to hear them.
-We want people to start thinking about how we can do work for those without a place to live, rather than about them, and contact us at firstname.lastname@example.org
+If you have any creative ideas about TEAM Wrexham, especially on the subject of homelessness and how the final production can tackle it, we would love to hear them.
+We want people to start thinking about how we can create work for, rather than about, those without a place to live, and contact us at email@example.com

 And of course, if you’d like to get involved we’d love to talk to you.
 Keep an eye out for further announcements…